Having a criminal record or lying on a résumé aren't quite the hiring deal breakers you might think, new research shows.

 "The overarching takeaway is that employers seem to be screening and hiring in a responsible, acceptable and compliant fashion," says Nick Fishman, chief marketing officer of EmployeeScreenIQ.

-The research also refutes the common perception that employers spend their time pouring over the online activities of workers and potential new hires, with more than 60 percent of employers saying they never review sites such as Facebook and Twitter as part of the background checking process.
+The research also refutes the common perception that employers spend their time pouring over the online activities of workers and potential new hires, with more than 60 percent of employers saying they never review sites such as Facebook and Twitter as part of the background check process.

 The study was based on surveys of nearly 1,000 human-resources professionals representing a range of U.S. organizations.